This is the one question we get very often from Instantbond ™ customers

 It is important to protect yourself from any potential issues with super glue by purchasing a solvent.
 When purchasing a solvent make sure you thoroughly read all the instructions so that you can maintain proper use of the product.

-When removing super glue from your skin, you must make sure you wash the skin immediately right after.
+When removing super glue from your skin, you must make sure you wash the skin immediately right after the super glue gets in contact with your skin.

 Should you not be able to purchase a solvent you can find household items such as nail polish remover which should do the trick.
 You may have to let it sit for roughly 30 minutes should you try to remove super glue from granite counter tops and furniture.